Canonical Visa Sponsorship Jobs USA

 PREFERRED QUALIFICATIONS

 We consider geographical location, experience, and performance in shaping compensation worldwide.
-We revisit compensation annually (and more often for graduates and associates) to ensure we recognize outstanding performance.
+We revisit compensation annually (and more often for graduates and associates) to ensure we recognise outstanding performance.
 In addition to base pay, we offer a performance-driven annual bonus or commission.
-We provide all team members with additional benefits which reflect our values and ideals.
+We provide all team members with additional benefits, which reflect our values and ideals.
 We balance our programs to meet local needs and ensure fairness globally.

 - Distributed work environment with twice-yearly team sprints in person